 The Victorian Curriculum F–10 - VCAA

-This section provides information and materials on forming partnerships with parents towards ensuring effective student learning in sexuality education.
+This page provides information and materials on forming partnerships with parents towards ensuring effective student learning in sexuality education.

 In Victoria, sexuality education is viewed as a shared responsibility between parents (or carers), the school and the local community.
 In health education in general, the partnership of home and school is of particular importance.